jninanya/jninanya/README.md

 - ⚡ Fun fact: ...
 --->

 This is Johan Ninanya (Pronouns: _he/him_).
+I'm a meteorologist and work as a research assistant at Crop and Systems Sciences Division, Production Syst.
+Env. of [International Potato Center](https://cipotato.org/).
+He has experience in developing mechanistic soil-plant-atmospheric mathematical models whit emphasis on crop potato, simulating its growth and development under potential and water-limited conditions and scenarios of climate change.
+Also, he has knowledge of programming in Fortran, MATLAB, and R, and is interested in crop modeling, numerical weather models, impacts and scenarios of climate change, and abiotic constraints.
+He is currently studying a masters degree in Applied Meteorology at National Agrarian University - La Molina.

-I'm a meteorologist and research scholar in the [Biodiversity, Ecology, and Conservation Group](https://iiasa.ac.at/programs/bnr/bec) based at the [International Institute for Applied Systems Analysis](https://iiasa.ac.at/).
+research scholar in the [Biodiversity, Ecology, and Conservation Group](https://iiasa.ac.at/programs/bnr/bec) based at the [International Institute for Applied Systems Analysis](https://iiasa.ac.at/).
 Previously, I was a postdoctoral fellow in the [Coastal Ecology and Conservation Lab](https://www.jacoballgeier.com) based at the [University of Michigan](https://lsa.umich.edu/eeb), and a PhD student in the [Ecosystem Modelling Group](https://www.uni-goettingen.de/en/102170.html) based at the [University of Goettingen](https://www.uni-goettingen.de/de/fakultät+für+forstwissenschaften+und+waldökologie/19852.html).

 ___